kaihendry/dabase.com/content/blog/path-to-production.md

 Pros:

-- Workflows have far more mindshare that AWS's basic buildspec.yml
+- Workflows have far more mindshare than AWS's basic buildspec.yml
 - Easy to add a workflow, to enforce some organisational policy
 - Github comes with lot of great developer experiences and tooling